vin136/Machine-Learning-Interview-Questions/machine_learning.md

 Multi-label => output label is a binary vector (1,0,0..).
 Can be treated as a modified version of logistic regression $p(y|x,\theta) = \pi_{c=1-c}Ber(y_{c}|w,x)$.

+`Kernel Trick`:

+General purpose technique to transform the problem whose complexity depends on #features to #data-points.
+Whenever the optimization problem can be reformulated with dot-product between data-points we can possibly apply kernel trick.
+Useful if the feature space is high/infinite dimensional.

+Linear regression can be kernelized. => here we store beta's (#samples).
+SVD => The beta vector for SVD is typically sparse thus need not store all the data points.
+Thus quite effficient to kernalize SVD.

 1. Logistic regression
+   `complexity`=> train time O(nd).
    `Background`: Minimize the log-likelihood of the Bernoulli model.
 It's convenient as the loss is convex.

    **Your model is not performing well, what will you do ?**
    ans:
    - L1/L2 regularization (Regularization as a MAP estimate with L2: gaussian prior)
-   - Check if features are normalized and are on the same scale.(good for optimizers and also when applying regularization, we implicitly assume all feats to be on the same scale).
+   - Check if features are normalized and are on the same scale. (good for optimizers and also when applying regularization, we implicitly assume all feats to be on the same scale).
    - Few Outliers might be affecting the decision surface unduly. eg: maybe due to label noise(some points are mislabeled)

      **How to deal with outliers in case of logistic regression ?**